TERMINOLOGY

 A major part of some martial (and associated) arts is the performing of specific sequences of movements.
 Each such sequence is referred to, in Chinese martial arts and Korean taekwondo, as a "form" and, in Okinawan and Japanese karate, as a "kata".
 Throughout this website, solely because it has no other (and therefore potentially confusing) meaning within the English language, it is the term "kata" that is used.

-Within the martial (and associated) arts, "Freestyle" refers to practice in which two (or more) training-partners interact entirely spontaneously and which is, therefore, devoid of collaborative performances of predetermined sequences of movements, sequences such as some non-solo training drills (including kata application demonstrations) or parts thereof.
+Within the martial (and associated) arts, "Freestyle" refers to practice in which two (or more) training-partners interact entirely spontaneously and which is therefore devoid of collaborative performances of predetermined sequences of movements, such as some non-solo training drills (including kata application demonstrations) or parts thereof.

 Conceptually, a person's "inside-gate" is the space inside (i.e. between) his arms, and therefore each of his "outside-gates" is the space outside an arm of his.
 This is made obvious if his arms are envisaged as stretching horizontally directly forward.